 My main takeaway from learning to code on the job is don’t feel downhearted if something isn’t working, you’ll learn from the things that go wrong and when it does work it is the best feeling.

-This piece was written by Elena from BT Security.
+This article was written by Elena from BT Security.